-Resume Tips for Traffic And Production Manager
+Resume Tips for Traffic And Production Managers

 1. Focus on the skills you want to use.
-Chances are over the years you have acquired skills that allow you to do work that doesn’t particularly interest you.
-While you’re looking for jobs you should only focus on the skills that you want to use.
+Chances are, over the years, you have acquired skills that allow you to do work that doesn’t particularly interest you.
+While you’re looking for jobs, you should only focus on the skills that you want to use.

 2. Always be on the lookout for opportunities.
-Some jobseekers feel that they will only find job prospects on job posting sights or in the newspaper.
-However, you should pay attention to what’s going on in your network, at job fairs, local job centers or even public libraries, because you may be able to find out about a lot more opportunities that way.
+Some job seekers feel that they will only find job prospects on job posting sights or in the newspaper.
+However, you should pay attention to what’s going on in your network, at job fairs, local job centers, or even public libraries, because you may be able to find out about a lot more opportunities that way.

 4. Communicate clearly with potential employers.
 Once you have made the first contact with hiring managers, it is important to keep that line of communication open.
 You want to be persistent in your communication until you get a definitive answer about the job.

 5. Stay organized.
 Coming up with a plan and staying organized can help you make the job search easier.
 This will help you keep track of the companies that have contacted you and the ones you are waiting to hear from still.